Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 It didn't take long before Ayeka crept up near Shampoo.

 Ayeka frowned slightly at that.
 It was irritating to be addressed so.
-She composed herself almost immediately and sat down near Shampoo.
+She composed herself and sat down near Shampoo.
 "Why do you do it Shampoo-san?"

 "Do what?
 What new girl mean?"

 "You were trained to be a leader of your people.
 They are a harsh people from what little I know, and yet you pretend to be less intelligent than you are.
-It is a puzzle."
+It puzzles me."

 "Does Ranma know?"